Claudia Emerson: Career

 Emerson served as poetry editor for the Greensboro Review and a contributing editor for the literary magazine Shenandoah.

 In 2002, Emerson was Guest Editor of Visions-International (published by Black Buzzard Press).
-On August 26, 2008, she was appointed Poet Laureate of Virginia, by then Governor Timothy M. Kaine and served until 2010.
+On August 26, 2008, she was appointed Poet Laureate of Virginia, by then Governor Tim Kaine and served until 2010.
 In 2008, she returned to Chatham Hall to serve as The Siragusa Foundation's Poet-in-Residence.

 She taught at several colleges including Washington and Lee University in Lexington, Virginia and Randolph-Macon College in Ashland, Virginia.
 She spent over a decade at the University of Mary Washington, in Fredericksburg, Virginia, as an English professor and the Arrington Distinguished Chair in Poetry.

 In 2013, Emerson joined the creative writing faculty at Virginia Commonwealth University in Richmond, Virginia, where she taught until her death in 2014 from colon cancer at age 57.

 Personal life

 Emerson married musician Kent Ippolito in 2000.
 The couple lived in Richmond, Virginia, and performed and wrote songs together.
 After missing most of the Fall 2014 semester while seeking cancer treatments, Claudia Emerson died on December 4, 2014, in Richmond at the age of 57 from complications associated with colon cancer.